danialrami/echo-bridge-manual/Echo-Bridge.md

 ### Tremolo Delay

-Rhythmic tremolo paired with a synced delay for complex, pulsing textures.
+Rhythmic tremolo paired with a synced delay for asynchronous, pulsing textures.

 ```json
 {